Automattic/camptix/readme.txt

 1. Download and extract CampTix in your `wp-content/plugins` directory
 1. Activate the plugin through the Plugins menu in WordPress
-1. Go to Tickets - Setup to configure your PayPal account
+1. Go to Tickets - Setup to configure your event settings and payment methods
 1. Creat a ticket or two, place the `[camptix]` shortcode on a Page
 1. Start selling!